carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 The code to retrieve the entire dataset with Scikit-Learn is given below:

 ~~~
-import numpy as np
-import matplotlib.pyplot as plt

-from sklearn import decomposition
 from sklearn import datasets
-from sklearn import manifold

 digits = datasets.load_digits()